-Back in her own hole, much further down the hill, along the eastern road, Bell finished nibbling on a slice of buttered toast and settled herself beside her mother's chest.
+Back in her own hole, much further down the hill along the eastern road, Bell finished her last slice of buttered toast and settled herself beside her mother's chest.
 She didn't open it often-too many things inside sparked painful memories-but she thought she remembered an old journal with notes on both Elvish and Dwarvish.

-The mystery of the scratches on Bilbo's door had weighed on her mind, especially after she left.
-He'd looked so agitated, and wouldn't divulge the name of the "gentleman" he was expecting to tea.
+The mystery of the scratches on Bilbo's door had weighed on her mind, especially after she left Bag End.
+Bilbo had looked so agitated, and wouldn't divulge the name of the "gentleman" he was expecting to tea.
 And what was that he'd said about adventures before he opened the door?

 Bell smelled a mystery, and mysteries were just the sort of thing to draw her attention.
-Oh, she tried to keep the Took-ish tendencies hidden.
-Most folks had forgotten the old bloodline on her mother's side, after all, but it lay there, waiting for moments to surge to the fore.
+She tried to keep her Took-ish tendencies hidden, and most folks had forgotten the old bloodline on her mother's side, but it lay there nonetheless, waiting for moments to surge to the fore.

-Beneath a stack of neatly-folded linens, she found it.
-A large, leather-bound journal, its page filled, not with her mother's hand, but a grandparent, or great-grand, or perhaps even greater than that.
+She found the journal beneath a stack of neatly-folded linens.
+Large and leather-bound, its pages had been filled, not by her mother's hand, but a grandparent, or great-grand, or perhaps even greater than that.

 Bell pulled it free, settled it over her crossed legs, and set about flipping through the pages.
-It didn't take long to discover that the scratch was definitely not Elvish, but the shape was definitely reminiscent of Dwarvish.
+She quickly discounted Elvish, but the shape over the scratches was definitely reminiscent of Dwarvish.

 "Burglar wants a . . ."
 Bell leapt to her feet, nearly knocking over the candle.
 "Mister Bilbo!"

-She grabbed her cloak, hustled out the door and onto the road.
-The nearly full moon hung low in the sky, giving her enough light to see by.
+She grabbed her cloak and raced out onto the road.
+The nearly full moon hung low in the sky, giving enough light to see by.
 She hurried along the curving path but stopped short when she spotted a stranger standing in the middle of it, hands fisted against his waist, muttering under his breath in a language Bell didn't recognize.

-He was tall, and his long, dark hair, laced with traces of silver that glinted in the moonlight hung in waves.
-The drape of his cloak showed he was broad-shouldered, and solidly built.
+Taller than any man she'd ever seen, his long, dark hair, laced with traces of silver, glinted in the moonlight.
+The drape of his cloak revealed broad-shoulders and a solid build.
 This was no hobbit, and from the tone of his voice he was more than slightly vexed.

-Bell contemplated backing away on silent feet, but the mystery of a strange man-surely he must be a Dwarf, he wasn't tall enough to be a Man-combined with the strange rune marked on Bilbo's door were too much to resist.
+Bell contemplated backing away on silent feet, but the mystery of a strange man-surely a Dwarf, for despite his height it was far from enough to be a Man-combined with the Dwarvish rune marked on Bilbo's door were too much to resist.

 Her heart thudding against her breastbone, she moved forward.
 "Excuse me, sir.
 Is there anything I can do to be of service?"